beaverbuilder/documentation/versioned_docs/version-stable/beaver-builder/getting-started/bb-editor-basics/duplicate-your-beaver-builder-layout-to-another-page.md

 id: duplicate-your-beaver-builder-layout-to-another-page
 title: Duplicate your Beaver Builder layout to another page
 sidebar_label: Duplicate your Beaver Builder layout to another page
+description: Shows how to duplicate a Beaver Builder page or post with the same layout and metadata.
 ---

 You can duplicate any Beaver Builder layout to a new page with the same layout